sbmlteam/sbmlteam.github.io/site/content/documents/elaborations/miriam_annotation_syntax/_index.md

 +++ # -*- mode: html -*-
 ######################################################################
 title  = "About annotations in SBML Level 2 and Level 3" date   = 2019-04-06
+layout = "single"
 ######################################################################
 +++